Emerging markets offer investors some of the best long-term growth opportunities, but the risk and volatility can be high.

 Layer 4: Capital Flow

 The final layer of risk applies mostly to emerging markets.

 For many smaller countries in the middle stages of development, a large portion of the market capitalization of their stocks is held by foreign investors from advanced, wealthy nations, rather than by locals.

 When institutions and investors from wealthy nations re-arrange their portfolios, it could result in significant capital inflows or outflows to certain countries.

 For example, Thai citizens and institutions have very little impact on the U.S. stock market.
 But U.S. citizens and institutions hold a considerable share of Thailand equities (even as a small part of their overall portfolios), and if American investors decide to allocate less money to Thailand stocks, or less money to emerging market stocks in general, the valuations on Thailand stocks could fall rapidly.

-To quantify that, total US household net worth is about $100 trillion.
+To quantify that, total US household net worth is over $100 trillion.
 The market capitalization of all companies in Thailand is about $550 billion.
 Thailand represents about 4% of the FTSE emerging market index.
-If American portfolios decrease their average emerging market allocation from 8% of net worth to 5% of net worth, that’s a $3 trillion outflow of capital from emerging markets, of which $120 billion would be withdrawn from Thailand.
+If American portfolios decrease their average emerging market allocation from 5% of net worth to 2% of net worth, that’s a $3 trillion outflow of capital from emerging markets, of which $120 billion would be withdrawn from Thailand.
 That’s more than a 20% decrease in valuations for Thai stocks.